 Avid stockholders and Pinnacle shareholders should rely only on the information contained in this joint proxy statement/prospectus to vote on the proposals to be considered at the meetings.
-Avid and Pinnacle have not authorized anyone to provide you with information that is different from what is contained in this joint proxy statement/prospectus.
-This joint proxy statement/prospectus is dated June 13, 2005.
-Avid stockholders and Pinnacle shareholders should not assume that the information contained in this joint proxy statement/prospectus is accurate as of any date other than June 13, 2005, and neither the mailing of the joint proxy statement/prospectus to Avid stockholders or Pinnacle shareholders nor the issuance of Avid common stock in the merger shall create any implication to the contrary.
+Avid and Pinnacle have not authorized anyone to provide you with information that is different from what is contained in this joint proxy statement/prospectus is dated [ ], 2005.
+Avid stockholders and Pinnacle shareholders should not assume that the information contained in this joint proxy statement/prospectus is accurate as of any date other than [ ], 2005, and neither the mailing of the joint proxy statement/prospectus to Avid stockholders or Pinnacle shareholders nor the issuance of Avid common stock in the merger shall create any implication to the contrary.